ConCopilot/concopilot-examples/concopilot_examples/interactor/chatwithtool/.config/instruction_without_plugin_prompt.md

 ![image_alt](<|asset://the_asset_id/path/to/the/image/object|>)
 ```

-You must make sure the referenced asset object can be correctly interpreted and displayed according to the corresponding message `"content_type"`.
+You must make sure the referenced asset object can be correctly interpreted and displayed based on the corresponding message `"content_type"`.

+On the other hand, remove the surrounding "<|" and "|>" if you want to send the plain asset reference object JSON or URL string.

 # Resources